APX Group × Armilla Tech Ltd.

 7. Strategic Rationale

-This engagement is built on a simple premise.
-Armilla appears to have already crossed the threshold that matters most for an early-stage operating company: it has a defined product, a defined buyer problem, visible commercial proof points, and a financing objective tied to scale rather than concept formation.
-The next stage is harder in a different way.
-It requires structure, process quality, and a more disciplined commercial and capital-markets posture.
+This engagement is built on a single premise.
+Armilla has already crossed the threshold that matters most for an early-stage operating company: a defined product, a defined buyer problem, documented commercial proof points, and a financing objective tied to scale rather than concept formation.
+The next stage is structural rather than conceptual.
+It requires process quality, materials discipline, and an institutional capital-markets posture.

-The strategic rationale rests on four compounding advantages that APX believes can be strengthened materially through this mandate.
+The strategic rationale rests on four compounding advantages that this mandate strengthens materially.

-APX's integrated model is suited to that stage because the business does not need isolated service providers working from different assumptions.
-It needs one mandate that can carry the financing process and the market-building system from a common logic.
+APX's integrated model is suited to this stage because the Company does not need isolated service providers operating from different assumptions.
+It needs one mandate that carries the financing process and the market-building system from a common logic.

 8. Value Creation Case

-These benefits are not abstract.
-They map directly to the current state reflected in the folder.
-The financing goal is real.
-The market window appears real.
-The product and IP narrative can be better documented than before.
-What is required now is a more disciplined way to present the Company and run the process.
+These outcomes map directly to the Company's current state.
+The financing goal is defined.
+The market window is documented.
+The product and IP narrative are now supportable.
+What is required is the institutional process to present the Company and run the raise.

 Source-Described Use of Funds